federal-geospatial-platform/CDTK-Documentation/docs/source/submit.rst

 	* A single Geopackage (GPKG) containing all the vector data (see :ref:`vector-data-ref`).
 	* A control file named "ControlFile.xslx".
 	* A zipped download folder [optional]

+``Note: If the package is meant to publish/update only the downloads folder, clear the cells in the "Service parameters" tab of the Control file.``

 3.3.3.
 File packaging